-More than 150 jobs were created during construction and the Labor Government encouraged contractor Kane Constructions to maximise the female presence on the project.
+More than 150 jobs were created during construction and the Victorian Government encouraged contractor Kane Constructions to maximise the female presence on the project.
 These efforts included a pilot program to encourage women and girls to consider a career in construction while half of Kane Constructions’ and Development Victoria’s project teams were female.

 At the peak of construction, some 26,000 hours were worked by women, equal to 30 per cent of all contributing hours worked during that time.
 In total, 73 women worked on the redevelopment site in trade and support roles.
 About 93 per cent of labour and materials were sourced under the Government’s Local Jobs First Policy.

 The expanded centre will also allow for more use by volleyball, basketball, futsal, badminton and table tennis players and will be home to the Women in Sport Leadership Centre.

 Updated on 14 October 2022